lecture

 Purchase Tickets

-In 1841, Horace Greeley founded the New-York Tribune, a daily newspaper that catered first to the American Whig party until Greeley helped organize the newly emerging Republican Party.
-In Horace Greeley: Print, Politics, and the Failure of American Nationhood, Dr. James M. Lundberg explores the New-York Tribune’s impact on New York’s media market and dissects Greeley’s longing for a morally consistent American nationhood.
-During the 1850s, Greeley used his newspaper to advocate for the anti-slavery North.
-Lundberg tracks the rise and fall of Greeley’s national profile and reanimates his pursuit of an erratic course that eventually led to a failed candidacy.
-Although a long-misunderstood figure, Greeley remains one of the most significant American journalists of the nineteenth century.
+Horace Greeley founded the New-York Tribune, a daily newspaper that catered first to the American Whig party until Greeley helped organize the newly emerging Republican Party.
+Dr. James M. Lundberg will explore the New-York Tribune’s impact on New York’s media market and dissects Greeley’s longing for a morally consistent American nationhood.
+Dr. Lundberg will explain the rise and fall of Greeley’s national profile and reanimates his pursuit of an erratic course that eventually led to a failed candidacy.
+Although a longmisunderstood figure, Greeley remains one of the most significant American journalists of the nineteenth century.

 Lecturer: Dr. James M. Lundberg